'Ultimate roadside attraction' cracking open gates to begin 10 days of festival to-do's

 The family-friendly carnival boasts a number of amusement rides, a petting zoo, agricultural displays, several concerts, livestock shows, hundreds of food and gift vendors, and a parade to top off the 10-day event.

-This enormous event is made possible with nearly 400 volunteers and a board of directors that ensure the event operates efficiently and safely for patrons.
+This enormous event is made possible with nearly 400 volunteers and a board of directors who ensure the event operates efficiently and safely for patrons.

 This year, the Dothan-Houston County Emergency Management Agency lent four observation towers so safety officials have more visibility of the complex.